Account intelligence guided agents drive AR gains

 Our process managers carefully craft root cause error categories into ProMIS solution scenarios.
 Each scenario leads the agent through a research path using discriminating questions, decision trees, payer clarifications, and recommended actions to get reimbursed with the fewest touches.

 ProMIS serves the agent as a coach through each account encounter to offer high-probability paths for a successful transaction.
-Agents increase skills through micro-events, as they’re offered data to support resolution.
+Agents increase skills through micro-events, as they’re offered data to support a resolution.

 Following the ProMIS priority algorithm, agents address accounts each day that are most likely to need intervention to increase payment results.
 Working process scenarios at scale, we experience a 20% increase in monthly reimbursements from working the right accounts with the right scenarios at the right time.
 While continually improving our agents’ skills and experience, these gains have been driven primarily by inventory priority control.